terence927/CBBC-Outstanding-Distribution/README.md

-# CBBC-Outstanding-Distribution(depreciated as tencent API updated, the data are not real-time)
+# CBBC-Outstanding-Distribution(depreciated as the data are not real-time)

 27-2-2019 update web scrapping HSI option data from HKEX to generate maximum option pain.